Partial-Label Learning with a Reject Option: Auxiliary Results

-This section, first, presents a closed-form expression for the expected belief in $\tilde{y}$ and $\tilde{y}^{\left(\tilde{y}\right)}_{\operatorname{c}}$.
+This section, first, presents a closed-form expression for the expected probability mass of $\tilde{y}$ and $\tilde{y}_{\operatorname{c}}$.
 Second, we compare the computation with a simulation to numerically validate our closed-form expression and the results in Appendix~\ref{sec:proofs}.